laila12399/lailascoaching/content/overcome-perfectionism-procrastination-with-psychology.md

 The memory of not taking an opportunity to complete the task could be reenforcing the subconscious fear that one is not able to apply oneself in the way desired, as well as creating the demotivating feeling of being ‘behind’ progress that you could already have done.

-This build-up emotional threshold is a common phenomenon, is no reason for discouragement, if anything it can fuel your desire to overcome it and add to your sense of achievement when having done so.
+This build-up emotional threshold is a common phenomenon.
+It is no reason for discouragement, if anything it can fuel your desire to overcome it and add to your sense of achievement when having done so.

 As demonstrated in [How to 'Cure' Perfectionism](/how-to-cure-perfectionism/) perfectionism procrastination is the manifestation of amplified underlying emotional barriers.